-This bread is a caramelized, gooey swirl of cinnamon and sugar wrapped inside a tender, fluffy crumb.
+This cinnamon swirl yeast bread is a caramelized, gooey roll of cinnamon and sugar wrapped inside a tender, fluffy crumb.
 It tastes like a cinnamon roll, except there’s no guilt when you eat 3 slices in a row— because come on.
-It’s just bread!
+It’s just bread.
 It can hardly be too decadent for thirds.

 The recipe hails from Transylvania, where the co- owners of Zingerman’s traveled for culinary research.
 They sell it in their Ann Arbor bakery a few times a year, and thankfully, they published the recipe in their new cookbook for the rest of the world to enjoy.

 some tips on this cinnamon swirl yeast bread: